gregorybesson/ai-deep-learning-notes/TensorFlow-RNN.md

-Here is the process to create a RNN dedicated to text with Tensorflow
+Here is the process to create a RNN dedicated to text with TensorFlow

 # Get the data
 ## Explore the data